cncjs/cncjs.org/README.md

 - `npm install` to install all dependencies.
 - `npm run build` to create a production version of the site.
-- `npm dev` to develop on a local webpack-dev-server.
+- `npm run dev` to develop on a local webpack-dev-server.

 For more information see the [contributors page](https://github.com/cncjs/cncjs.org/blob/master/CONTRIBUTING.md)